Risk management is a big deal, if you want to:

-Diversify your customer base
+Diversify your customer base for risk management

 The saying ‘don’t put all your eggs in one basket’ is a classic risk metaphor.
 Sometimes, as you’re building your basket in business, it just happens like that.
 And then some things may start to crack.
 For example, depending too heavily on one or a few customers may put your business at risk.
 If a large customer takes its business to another company or experiences financial difficulties, it can put a dent in your bottom line.

 There are several ways to mitigate this risk.
 First, work on diversifying your customer base to include a range of businesses.
 If one of your customers goes elsewhere or cuts back on spending, you will still have other customers purchasing your products or services.
 Second, work on getting customers who are willing to sign long-term service or supply contracts.
 Third, make sure your business delivers positive customer experiences to build loyalty.

 Build relationships with suppliers